collinsnji/refapp-login/README.md

 # reffApp-login
-Prototype of the openmrs login screen using only the mouse
+Prototype of the openmrs login screen using the keyboard only